-MMIS (Medicaid Management Information System) - This is the medical assistance and payment information system of the Virginia Department of Medical Assistance Services.
+MES (Medicaid Enterprise System) - This is the medical assistance and payment information system of the Virginia Department of Medical Assistance Services.
 It interfaces with VaCMS, the MCOs, and other contractors.
 It validates MCO encounters and processes Fee-for-Service claims.

-Navigator - An individual or organization that is trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the federal Health Insurance Marketplace or a state-based exchange, including completing eligibility and enrollment forms.
+Navigator - An individual or organization that is trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the Virginia Insurance Marketplace (VIM), including completing eligibility and enrollment forms.
 These individuals and organizations are required to be unbiased.
 Their services are free to consumers.
 They may also assist people in applying for the Medicaid and FAMIS programs.
+Navigators are positions funded by the VIM.

-Open Enrollment (Marketplace) - The time frame in which people can shop for private health insurance on the federal Health Insurance Marketplace or state-based exchange.
-The dates are November 1 to December 15 annually.
+Open Enrollment (Marketplace) - The time frame in which people can shop for private health insurance on the Virginia Insurance Marketplace.
+The dates are November 1 to January 15 annually.

-Open Enrollment (Medicaid) - The time frame in which Medicaid/FAMIS Plus members are allowed to change from one MCO to another, without cause, at least once every 12 months.
+Open Enrollment (Medicaid Managed Care) - The time frame in which Medicaid/FAMIS Plus members are allowed to change from one MCO to another, without cause, at least once every 12 months.
 Open enrollment depends upon the region where the person lives in Virginia and is done regionally.
 Within sixty (60) days prior to the region's open enrollment effective date, DMAS will inform the member of the opportunity to remain with the current health plan or change to another health plan without cause.
 Those members who do not choose a new MCO within sixty (60) days of the open enrollment period shall remain in his or her current health plan selection until their next open enrollment effective date.